svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 `perform_gc` flag is set (as hinted above), when heap is full and we cannot proceed unless gc is executed.

+## Often Used Dependencies

+There a couple of often used functions throughout the `eval_cps` code that comes from other parts of lispBM.
+Many of these are called `enc_X` where `X` can be something like `sym`, `i`, `u` and so on.
+These functions encode values from *the C world* into lispBM `VALUE`s, for example `enc_i' turns a C integer into a lispBM `VALUE` representing a 28Bit integer.
+Similarly there are functions called `dec_X` that transform values in the other direction.

 ## Global Data and Some Smaller Functions